georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-metrics-valuecount-aggregation.md

 }
 ```

-1. For each histogram field the `value_count` aggregation will sum all numbers in the `counts` array.

-Eventually, the aggregation will add all values for all histograms and return the following result:
+For each histogram field the `value_count` aggregation will sum all numbers in the `counts` array <1>.
+Eventually, it will add all values for all histograms and return the following result:

 ```console-result
 {